Judslat/P3P-Flash-tool/README.md

 # P3P-Flash-tool
 A tool to help you flash the camera board on the Phantom 3 Pro

+YOU MUST INSTALL NET FRAME WORK 4.5 TO USE THIS TOOL

 Download the tool and extract it, it will extract the files to your user profile into a folder called P3Pflash and will put a shortcut on the desktop